 Using the API Browser you can browse through the output for the various API endpoints.
-This is done from a UI where you in the left side are able to explore the endpoints and it the right side inspect the output.
+This is done from a UI, where on the left side you are able to explore the endpoints and on the right side you are able to inspect the output.

 In the top-right corner you can switch between browsing in the Content Delivery or the Content Management API.